FECC Frequently Asked Questions

 5. How much knowledge will the students be expected to have regarding tax laws?
 Since these vary by jurisdiction, the students had some concern about uneven knowledge across teams, yet tax issues are often core considerations for family businesses, especially in issues like succession planning.

-If the pre-arrival case requires some understanding of the laws or context, teams are expected to do that external research.
-For the timed cases, where no internet is allowed, the better teams will be clear about the assumptions they are making regarding the context or missing information in the case, and clarify those in their presentations.
+For the timed cases, where no internet is allowed, teams should clarify any assumptions they are making regarding the context or missing information in the case.